 Click here to Downlod JV Agreement among APMDC and Pallava RED on Black Galaxy Granite

 Click here to Downlod JV Agreement among APMDC and M/s Midwest Granite Pvt Ltd. on Black Galaxy Granite

 7. Silica sand :

-The Corporation is having a mining lease for silica sand in Nellore district.
-The Corporation entered into an agreement with M/s Sri Sai Minerals, Nellore on 30-11-2006 for exploiting the deposit on Raising-cum-Sale basis.
-The Corporation receives a minimum consideration of Rs.3.35 lakhs per annum.
-Recently Government has proposed to cancel the lease as it falls in CRZ zone.
+The Corporation is having a mining lease for silica sand over an extent of 32.54 Acres in Varagalli (H) Mamidi (V) Chillakur (M) in Nellore district.
+The Corporation entered into an agreement with M/s.
+Indian Minerals, Nellore on 08.02.2012 for working on Raising-cum-Sale contract basis for a period of 5 years.
+The Corporation receives a minimum consideration of Rs.
+3.00 lakhs per annum.

 Fullerene is carbon allotrope C60, accidentally discovered by Harold Kroto, Robert Curl and Richard Smalley while investigating absorption spectra of interstellar dust.
 This form of carbon was named after renowned British architect Buckminster Fuller, who designed many geodesic domes.
 The structure of fullerene resembles soccer ball and nicknamed as buckyball after his first name and as Fullerene his last name.
 Fullerene C60 has sixty carbon atoms with exactly 60 vertices with both six sided and five sided segments resembling a spherical cage.